 For I was hungry, and you gave me food, I was thirsty and you game me drink, a stranger and you welcomed me.
 (Matthew 25:35)

-We are currently in need of pasta sauce, hearty soups, cream soups, baked beans, chili, and cranberry juice.
-Donations may be dropped off at Saint Peter's Parish Center or at the Church.
+Donations may be dropped off at St. Peter's Parish Center or at the Church.

 Serves needy families in the West Plymouth area by providing food on an emergency basis.
 The Food Pantry also sponsors food drives at Thanksgiving, Christmas and Easter, and coordinates the Giving Tree program which provides holiday gifts for the needy at Christmas.